Having issues with the Volunteer Website? Click here for help.

 Kitchen volunteers: Volunteers must wear long pants or skirts below the knee to protect the legs, a shirt with sleeves, closed-toed shoes, and a cap or a hairnet that Wheeler will provide.
+Long hair must be tied back.
 Inappropriately dressed volunteers may not be able to participate in the opportunity due to Indiana Health Code regulations.

 The following are not acceptable: Short shorts/skirts/dresses, tight-fitting clothing, revealing tops, and/or clothing with inappropriate language/images.
 If anyone is wearing inappropriate clothing, they will be asked to change into clothes set aside for such purposes.
 If a volunteer is not compliant with this request, they may be asked to leave.

-This is dependent upon the volunteer opportunity.
-Meal Service and the Thrift Store are two opportunities in which you may be volunteering alongside other volunteers and possibly guests/residents.
+This depends on the volunteer opportunity!
+Serving a Meal and volunteering at the Thrift Store are two opportunities in which you may be volunteering alongside other volunteers and possibly guests/residents.
 If you are serving with guests or residents, know they have been selected and trained by staff to accomplish the tasks of the opportunity.
-So no need for any apprehension!
+So there is no need for any apprehension!

-Yes, you will be given instructions by a Wheeler Mission staff member at the beginning of every volunteer opportunity.
+Yes, you will be given instructions by a Wheeler Mission staff member or volunteer leader at the beginning of every volunteer opportunity/shift.
 In some cases, you will be required to shadow a current volunteer or staff member before volunteering on your own.

-On our IMPACT website, each volunteer opportunity will have a ‘Contact’ listed along with their email address and phone number.
-If you have other questions or inquiries, please email us your question along with your name and phone number to: firstname.lastname@example.org / (317) 635-3575.
+On our volunteer registration platform, called Volunteer Hub, each volunteer opportunity has a ‘Contact’ listed along with their email address and phone number.
+If you have other questions or inquiries, please email us your question along with your name and phone number to: firstname.lastname@example.org / (317) 635-3575